dejanu/bns_Hackathon/.bunnyshell/templates/flask-postgres/README.md

 - `backend` for the backend based on Flask
 - `database` for  PostgreSQL database

-The Postgres DB **password** is configurable (by default is the value for the password is not set), and declared as a environment variable `dbpass`
+The Postgres DB **password** is configurable (by default the value for the password is not set), and declared as a environment variable `dbpass`